 - people with HIV or AIDS

-Adults over 65, including the elderly, are more likely to have chronic illness or compromised immune systems and tend to be more susceptible to infections like pneumonia.
+Adults 65 and up, including the elderly, are more likely to have chronic illness or compromised immune systems and tend to be more susceptible to infections like pneumonia.
 On the other hand, children tend to be more likely to have an immune over-response to flu strains they haven’t been exposed to before.

 People who are sick with the flu can lower their chances of developing complications by being extra vigilant of the symptoms they’re experiencing.
 For example, feeling short of breath isn’t a normal symptom of the flu.